arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 }
 ```

-Following commands can be used to establish transmission and exchange information with an SPI compatible device.
+Following commands can be used to establish transmission and exchange information with an SPI-compatible device.

 ```arduino
 // Replace with the target device's address